-NDU offers a program in physical education designed to meet the needs of those who plan on pursuing careers as teachers, coaches, or trainers.
-It is strongly recommended that students majoring in Physical Education and Sport also study for their Teaching Diploma in Physical Education.
-The BA in Physical Education will provide students with high quality education, increase students' theoretical knowledge, develop students' practical skills in various sports activities, including sports required in international baccalaureate programs, instill a commitment to health and fitness, and prepare students to practice their skills and compete in the job market.
+The B.A. in Physical Education and Sport is designed to meet the needs of those who plan on pursuing careers as teachers, coaches, or trainers.
+Students majoring in Physical Education and Sport must also study for their Teaching Diploma in Physical Education.
+The B.A. in Physical Education will increase students' theoretical knowledge, develop students' practical skills in various sports activities, including sports required in international baccalaureate programs, instill a commitment to health and fitness, and prepare students to practice their skills and compete in the job market.